Information for Students and other Attendees

 • "On the Spot Pre-Law Advising" with Ohio State pre-law advisors ready to answer your questions.

-• "Pre-Law at Oxford" with Education Abroad staff answering questions about this incredible summer program.
+• "Pre-Law at Oxford" and "Washington Academic Internship Program" staff answering questions about these off-campus opportunities.

 • Student Legal Services staff available to discuss their resources and how they work with Ohio State's student community.